AndyObtiva/super_module/README.md

 >       end
 >     end

 This is a lot to think about and process for simply wanting inclusion of class method definitions (like <code>most_active_user</code>) and class method invocations (like <code>belongs_to</code> and <code>validates</code>).
-Therefore, this approach suffers from unnecessary complexity that hinders problem-solving flow; prevents developers from being DRY with boiler-plate code; and breaks expectations as per common object-oriented language conventions, discouraging companies from potentially including Ruby in a polyglot stack, such as Groupon's Ruby/Java/Node.js stack and SoundCloud's JRuby/Scala/Clojure stack.
+The unnecessary complexity gets in the way of problem-solving; slows down productivity with repetitive boiler-plate code; and breaks expectations set in other similar object-oriented languages, discouraging companies from including Ruby in a polyglot stack, such as Groupon's Ruby/Java/Node.js stack and SoundCloud's JRuby/Scala/Clojure stack.

 #### 2) ActiveSupport::Concern